mihai10001/sorting_visualiser/README.md

 * Visualise results, directly on canvas or having charts (ex. pie-chart) and table results

 How it does it:
-* All sorting algorithms are implemented in place, so that the input array reference is shared between the UI and the actual sorting function (mutable array)
-* This allows real-time drawing, as the UI gets updated if the internal representation of the input variable (array in this case) changes - see Angular Change Detection for more information
+* All sorting algorithms are implemented in place, so that the input array reference is shared between the UI component that renders the animated charts and the sorting algorithm function (mutable array).
+This allows real-time drawing, as the UI gets re-rendered automatically if the internal representation of any input variable changes (array in this case) - see Angular Change Detection and how it is triggered for more information

 ### Components

-I've tried to create this application as modular as possible, by creating loosely-coupled interactions between components using services in Angular\
+I've tried to create this application as modular as possible, by creating loosely-coupled interactions between components using services and RxJS in Angular

 Here is a list of components (main-layout deals with rendering the needed components):
 * [Sorting selection](sorting-visualiser/src/app/main-layout/sorting-selector)
 * [Modular sorting chart/canvas](sorting-visualiser/src/app/main-layout/sorting-chart)